 "They (juvenile convicts) will not stay with adults in jails meant for adults.
 They will be kept in borstals.
 It does not exist at present.
 It will be created," she said in the Rajya Sabha.

-Present in the House during the discussion were the parents of 23-year-old Jyoti Singh, who was gangraped and brutalised in a moving bus in Delhi in 2012, and succumbed to her injuries.
+Present in the House during the discussion were the parents of 23-year-old Jyoti Singh, who was brutally gangraped and killed in a moving bus in Delhi in 2012.

 Asha Devi and Badrinath watched the proceedings from the vistors' gallery in Parliament.

 The two have been demanding that juveniles convicted of rape and murder be treated as adults and punished accordingly.

 "I am satisfied with the passage of the bill but I feel sad that my daughter did not receive justice," Asha told reporters after the session.